5 Best Solar Panels for Homes (2023 Costs, Reviews & More)

-In this EcoWatch guide on the federal solar tax credit you’ll learn:
+In this EcoWatch guide on the federal solar tax credit (ITC) you’ll learn:

 Disclaimer: This article is for informational purposes only.
 It should not be relied on for and is not intended to provide accounting, legal or tax advice.

-The federal solar tax credit is a tax credit that you can claim on your federal returns.
+The federal solar tax credit is a clean energy credit that you can claim on your federal returns.
 This tax credit is not valued at a set dollar amount; rather, it’s a percentage of what you spend to install a residential solar photovoltaic (PV) system.
-The tax credit is currently set at 26% of your total system cost.
+The tax credit is currently set at 30% of your total solar panel system installation cost.

 Tax credits help to reduce the amount of money you owe in taxes.
 So, for example, if you claim a tax credit of $4,000, the total amount you owe in income taxes will be reduced by $4,000.
 It’s important to note that this is not a tax deduction, which reduces your taxable income rather than your total tax liability.

-Say your solar system was quoted at $20,000.
-Where I live in Louisiana, this would be about an 8-kilowatt system, which is medium in size.
-A 26% credit would save you $5,200 on your federal returns.
+Say your solar project was quoted at $20,000.
+A 30% credit would save you $6,000 on your federal returns.
 The tax credit rolls over year after year, should the taxes you owe amount to less than the credit you earn.
 The tax credit does not get applied to your tax refunds.

 The federal solar tax credit can be claimed by any U.S. homeowner, so long as the solar system installed is for a residential location based in the United States.
 (It does not have to be your primary residence.)